spencermountain/dumpster-dive/README.md

 //find a specific page
 db.wikipedia.findOne({title:"Toronto"}).categories
 ````
+alternatively, you can run `dumpster-report afwiki` to see a quick spot-check of the records it has created across the database.

 ### Same for the English wikipedia:
 the english wikipedia will work under the same process, but